 Louise Limb is an artist, illustrator, writer and photographer known mainly for her work with motorcycles, bikers and biking culture.

-As well as her regular contributions to BSH and Classic Bike Guide, Louise also works currently for Land Rover World and 4x4 Magazine as a photographer and writer as well as the odd illustration.
+As well as her regular contributions to BSH and Classic Land Rover, Louise also works currently for Land Rover World and 4x4 Magazine as a photographer and writer as well as the odd illustration.
 Look out on this site for the lavishly illustrated maps she has drawn for these magazines.

 Louise has always been a natural illustrator and passionately records the minutiae of everyday life and landscape on the edge of the Yorkshire Dales where she now lives.